nix-community/trustix/README.md

 ## How does this translate to Nix?

-In the Nix ecosystem, pre-built binaries are distributed through so-called <span class="underline">binary substituters</span>.
+In the Nix ecosystem, pre-built binaries are distributed through so-called _binary substituters_.
 Similar to other centralized caching systems, they are a single point of failure in the chain of trust when delivering a package to a user.
 This is problematic for several reasons: